intranda/goobi-plugin-validation-imagename/README.md

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This Validation plugin for Goobi workflow checks, if the file names of file inside of the master folder fulfill the requirement to consist either of 8-digits only or match one of the configured patterns.
+This Validation plugin for Goobi workflow checks, if the filenames of files inside of defined folders fulfill the requirements, e.g. to consist of 8-digits only or to match one of the other configured patterns.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.